BLOG

 How much tax do I pay on cryptocurrency?

-The tax rate you pay on cryptocurrency varies depending on multiple factors — including your holding period and your tax bracket.
+The tax rate you pay on cryptocurrency varies depending on multiple factors, including your holding period and your tax bracket.

-You’ll pay income tax when you earn cryptocurrency income or dispose of crypto after less than 12 months of holding.
+Short-term capital gains/income: You’ll pay income tax when you earn cryptocurrency income or dispose of crypto after less than 12 months of holding.
 Depending on your income bracket, this can vary between 10-37%.

-You’ll pay long-term capital gains tax when you dispose of cryptocurrency after 12 months or more of holding.
+Long-term capital gains: You’ll pay long-term capital gains tax when you dispose of cryptocurrency after 12 months or more of holding.
 Depending on your income bracket, the tax rate on your long-term disposals will range from 0-20%.

 How are my crypto transactions taxed?